• Skip to main content

 Chia puddings are SO amazing, both for adults and kids, and we make them every week.

 I shared this tropical pineapple coconut chia pudding a while back when starting the blog and it is still a regular recipe in our house.
-And our most recent blue chia pudding has been such a hit with its unbelievable colorful look, we just cannot stop making it.
+And our most recent blue chia pudding and this chocolate avocado chia pudding, we cannot stop making them!

 But, I often simply garnish a basic chia pudding with fresh fruits for a fuss-free quick snack.
 This time, I actually puréed kiwis to make a kiwi chia pudding parfait and it was perfect.
 It makes for such a stunning and appetizing jar of deliciousness that's also packed with a shocking amount of essential nutrients.